Diane Ravitch

-Diane Silvers Ravitch (born July 1, 1938) is a historian of education, an educational policy analyst, and a research professor at New York University's Steinhardt School of Culture, Education, and Human Development.
+Diane Silvers Ravitch (born July 1, 1938) is an American historian of education, an educational policy analyst, and a research professor at New York University's Steinhardt School of Culture, Education, and Human Development.
 Previously, she was a U.S. Assistant Secretary of Education.
 In 2010, she became "an activist on behalf of public schools."
 Her blog at DianeRavitch.net has received more than 36 million page views since she began blogging in 2012.
 Ravitch writes for the New York Review of Books.

 Early life and education

-Ravitch was born into a Jewish family in 1938 in Houston, Texas, where she went to public schools from kindergarten through high school graduation from San Jacinto High School in 1956.
+Ravitch was born into a Jewish family in 1938 in Houston, Texas, where she went to public schools from kindergarten through high school graduation from San Jacinto High School.
 She is one of eight children.
 She is a graduate of Wellesley College and earned a PhD from Columbia University.